Taking time out is a must during any holiday, and there are plenty of places to leave you feeling well and truly

-In Khmer, sokkhak means tranquility, and the Siem Reap spa of the same name offers just that.
+In Khmer, sokkhak means tranquility.
 Combining nature-inspired decor with a soft and warm atmosphere, Sokkhak Spa on Soksan Street has hand-picked products containing botanical and marine homemade ingredients.
+There is now a second, larger location, along the river.
 Massages on offer include the Khmer herbal compress (60 minutes for $28) to purify, relax and relieve aches and pains, and the four-hands massage (60 minutes for $44), a unique treatment from two therapists.

 Kaya Spa is located inside a beautifully renovated colonial house on Pi Thnou St in front of the Old Market.
 Enjoy quality traditional massages and special treatments such as aromatherapy, candle, stone or khmer massages, facial treatments, body scrubs, manucures, pedicures and more.
 If you like the products they use, you can also visit their boutique and discover a full range of 100% natural wellness products for the skin, body, hair and home.

 Drift away with Samadhi Yoga by Navutu Dreams Resort on Navutu Road, which holds a variety of daily yoga classes to help put you in a serene state of meditative consciousness, surrounded by lush rice fields and sugar palm plantations.
 They also have an elite staff of masseuses and wellness experts on hand, with the focus on whole body health and healing – their signature treatments are aimed at making you your best self again.